Shaun White wins 3rd Olympic gold in contest for the ages

 It means everything because of the journey that essentially began Feb.
 12, 2014 – the day after an overwrought, frenzied trip to the Sochi Games ended in a fourth-place finish that left many people, including White himself, wondering if he wanted to do this anymore.

-He found it, and was revving up the tricks to get him back to the top, when he bashed his face on the side of the halfpipe during a training run in New Zealand .
+He rediscovered a love for his sport that had gone lacking, and was revving up the tricks to get him back to the top when he bashed his face on the side of the halfpipe during a training run in New Zealand .
 He still has stitches in his tongue from the accident.

 The debate is now on about where White, now 31, stands in the pantheon of Olympic stars, or sports stars in general.